Reload (Metallica album): Release and promotion

-Metallica promoted Reload in the build up to the album's release with various live performances, including at three European festivals in August 1997.
+Metallica promoted Reload in the build-up to the album's release with various live performances, including at three European festivals in August 1997.
 They also collaborated with DJ Spooky on a remix of their 1984 song "For Whom the Bell Tolls", titled "For Whom the Bell Tolls (The Irony of it All)", for the soundtrack of the 1997 film Spawn, released on July 29.
-In October, they performed two acoustic-only sets at the annual Bridge School Benefit shows in San Francisco; the first show the band debuted "Low Man's Lyric".
-On November 11, Metallica performed a free concert in the parking lot of CoreStates Arena in Philadelphia, Pennsylvania.
+In October, they performed two acoustic-only sets at the annual Bridge School Benefit shows in San Francisco; at the first show, the band debuted "Low Man's Lyric".
+On November 11, Metallica performed a free concert in the parking lot of the CoreStates Center in Philadelphia, Pennsylvania.
 Dubbed the "Million Decibel March", they played a mix of old and new songs, including "The Memory Remains" and "Fuel".
 Two days later, they played another free concert at the nightclub Ministry of Sound in London.
 In December, the band performed with Faithfull on NBC's Saturday Night Live and BBC's Top of the Pops, and later at the Billboard Music Awards.

 Reload was released 17 months after Load on November 18, 1997, (Note: Reportedly released a day earlier in the UK on November 17.) through Elektra Records in the United States and Vertigo Records in the United Kingdom and Europe, in CD, cassette, and double LP formats.
-Like its predecessor, Reload debuted at number one on the US Billboard 200, selling 436,000 units in first week and remaining on the chart for 75 weeks.
+Like its predecessor, Reload debuted at number one on the US Billboard 200, selling 436,000 units in its first week and remaining on the chart for 75 weeks.
 In 2025, it was certified 4× platinum by the Recording Industry Association of America (RIAA) for shipping four million copies in the United States.
 The album also attained number one positions in Austria, Finland, Germany, New Zealand, Norway, and Sweden.
 Elsewhere, Reload reached number two in Australia, Canada, Denmark, and Hungary; number three in the Netherlands, France, and Switzerland; number four in Belgian Flanders and the UK; number five in Ireland and Spain; number six in Italy and Scotland; and number 14 in Belgian Wallonia.
 Overall sales were less than Load.